willkg/everett/docs/configuration.rst

 bools
 -----

-configmanlite provides a special bool parser that handles more explicit values for "true" and "false":
+Everett provides a special bool parser that handles more explicit values for "true" and "false":

 * true: t, true, yes, y, 1 (and uppercase versions)
 * false: f, false, no, n, 0 (and uppercase versions)

-.. autofunction:: configmanlite.manager.parse_bool
+.. autofunction:: everett.manager.parse_bool

 classes
 -------

-configmanlite provides a ``configmanlite.manager.parse_class`` that takes a string specifying a module and class and returns the class.
+Everett provides a ``everett.manager.parse_class`` that takes a string specifying a module and class and returns the class.

-.. autofunction:: configmanlite.manager.parse_class
+.. autofunction:: everett.manager.parse_class

 ListOf
 ------

-configmanlite provides a special ``configmanlite.manager.ListOf`` parser which parses a list of some other type.
+Everett provides a special ``everett.manager.ListOf`` parser which parses a list of some other type.
 For example::

     ListOf(str)  # comma-delimited list of strings
     ListOf(int)  # comma-delimited list of ints

-.. autofunction:: configmanlite.manager.ListOf
+.. autofunction:: everett.manager.ListOf

 Implementing your own parsers